A direct controlled-phase gate between microwave photons: Quantum state reconstruction

-Now, to reconstruct a two-mode cavity state in the present case, we use a total dimension of $D\,\mathord{=}\,4$ (2 for each mode) and $D\,\mathord{=}\,9$ (3 for each mode) for the case of 0/1 encoding and 0/2 encoding, respectively.
-The displacement operations we apply are of the form $\{\hat D_A(\alpha_i)\otimes \hat D_B(\alpha_j)\}$, where $\{\alpha_i\}$ refers to the optimized displacements obtained via optimization for the single-mode tomography case.
-For the 0/1 and 0/2 encoding, we have a total of $25$ and $100$ different displacements, respectively.
-This exceeds the theoretical minimum of $D^2-1$ in both encoding scenarios.
-After each displacement, we measure the probability of observing the photon number $|n\rangle_A\otimes |n\rangle_B$ in the two-mode cavity state.
-This is obtained through individual single-shot measurements of photon number $|n\rangle$ in cavity $A$ and $B$, which is done by applying a selective $\pi$-pulse on the side qubit $q_A$ and $q_B$ tuned at the frequency $\omega_{q_A}\mathord{-}n\chi_{Aq_A}$ and $\omega_{q_B}\mathord{-}n\chi_{Bq_B}$, respectively, and measuring the qubit population in the excited state.
-By correlating the outcomes of these measurements, we obtain the joint probability of observing $|n\rangle_A\otimes |n\rangle_B$ photons.
+To reconstruct a two-mode cavity state in the present case, we use a total dimension of $D\,\mathord{=}\,4$ (2 for each mode) and $D\,\mathord{=}\,9$ (3 for each mode) for the case of 0/1 encoding and 0/2 encoding, respectively.
+This truncation is justified by the absence of any observed population in $|2\rangle$ and $|3\rangle$ after the gate, within readout error.
+The displacement operations we apply are of the form $\{\hat D_a(\alpha_i)\otimes \hat D_b(\alpha_j)\}$, where $\{\alpha_i\}$ refers to the optimized displacements obtained via optimization for the single-mode tomography case.
+For the 0/1 and 0/2 encoding, we use a total of $25$ and $100$ different displacements, respectively.
+This exceeds the theoretical minimum of $D^2-1$ in both encoding scenarios, providing an overcomplete set of observables that improves robustness to uncertainties and reduces the averaging required per observable.
+After each displacement, we measure the probability of observing the joint photon number $|n\rangle_a\otimes |n\rangle_b$ in the two-mode cavity state.
+This is obtained through individual single-shot measurements of photon number $|n\rangle$ in Alice and Bob, by applying selective $\pi$-pulses on their side transmons at frequencies $\omega_{q_a}\mathord{-}n\chi_{a\,q_a}$ and $\omega_{q_b}\mathord{-}n\chi_{b\,q_b}$, respectively, and measuring the resulting excited state probabilities.
+By correlating the outcomes of these measurements for each experimental run, we obtain the joint probability of observing $|n\rangle_a\otimes |n\rangle_b$ photons.

 Note that as we use parametrization with $D^2$ parameters (without enforcing the normalization condition), the density matrix obtained via linear inversion (least square) $\rho_{\text{LS}}$ might not have unit trace and positive eigenvalues.
 We shall keep $\rho_{\text{LS}}$ as a data-driven estimator that faithfully reflects the measurement outcomes, and use it solely as the reference point for a subsequent Bayesian inference procedure that restores physicality in the final estimated density matrix.